Milton Park, Montreal

-Milton Park (Milton-Parc), commonly known as the McGill Ghetto, is a neighbourhood in Montreal, Quebec, Canada.
+Milton Park (Milton-Parc), is a neighbourhood in Montreal, Quebec, Canada.
+It is named after the neighbourhood's two main streets, Milton Street and Park Avenue.
 It is situated directly to the east of the McGill University campus in the borough of Plateau-Mont-Royal.
-It is named after the neighbourhood's two main streets, Milton Street and Park Avenue.
-Many McGill students live in this area, which is characterized by a mix of rowhouses and low- to mid-rise apartment buildings.
-The area is roughly bordered by University Street and the university campus to the west, Sherbrooke Street to the south, Pine Avenue to the north, and Park Avenue and the Lower Plateau neighborhood to the east, though McGill University considers this area to extend as far east as Saint Laurent Boulevard or just short of Saint-Louis Square.
+The area is roughly bordered by University Street and the university campus to the west, Sherbrooke Street to the south, Pine Avenue to the north, and Park Avenue and the Lower Plateau neighbourhood to the east, though McGill University considers this area to extend as far east as Saint Laurent Boulevard or just short of Saint-Louis Square.

 The neighbourhood has many historic townhouses built in the late 19th century, which housed affluent businessmen and their families.
 The area remained a wealthy enclave throughout the early half of the 20th century.
 Eventually, many of the affluent residents of the area moved to other boroughs such as Westmount or to the suburbs.

+Many McGill students live in this area, which is characterized by a mix of rowhouses and low- to mid-rise apartment buildings.
+The area has many small businesses catering to the needs of the local McGill community including The Word Bookstore, Café Lola Rosa, and several small convenience stores, as well as many "third place" hangouts.

+McGill Ghetto

-While the space is colloquially known as the "Ghetto", the name for the area is used with the original definition of the word "ghetto": an inner-city neighborhood segregated from the rest of the population.
+Milton Park is commonly known as the McGill Ghetto.
+While the space is colloquially known as the "Ghetto", the name for the area is used with the original definition of the word "ghetto": an inner-city neighbourhood segregated from the rest of the population.

 The McGill Ghetto's population mostly consists of monolingual students coming from other Canadian provinces and English speaking foreign students who tend to stay in the "Ghetto" and avoid mixing with the local francophone population.
 The word "ghetto" is thus used ironically because this area is not segregated due to economic pressure but because its population chooses to isolate itself from the rest of the city due to cultural and linguistic barriers.
 There is a movement against this nomenclature because it suggests that the area is completely inhabited by extra-provincial anglophone students, while it is also home to many families, working professionals and long-term residents.
 Montreal's historic Jewish "Ghetto" coincides in part with the present student Ghetto, meeting at the intersection of Duluth and Saint Laurent.

-The area has many small businesses catering to the needs of the local McGill community including The Word Bookstore, Café Lola Rosa, and several small convenience stores, as well as many "third place" hangouts.